AlexMagee/486ASCIIGame/README.md

 # 486ASCIIGame
 An ASCII game for 486 Game Design.
-Internal name is Ameritocracy
+Internal name is Ameritocracy.

+Ameritocracy uses the Love2d game engine.